Hiking in Bulgaria

 Language

 Based on my experiences in 2017 through 2022, English widely spoken by people under age 30, and Russian often spoken by university educated people age 50 and above.
 Even Bulgarians who never studied Russian can still understand it somewhat, given large number of words in common between these languages.
-Modified Russian more easily understood: simply substitute Bulgarian equivalents for some extremely common words which are different in the two languages.
+Modified Russian more easily understood: simply substitute Bulgarian equivalents for some common words which are different in the two languages.
 Anyone who reads Russian can parse written Bulgarian and get gist of what is being communicated.

 If you don't know any Slavic language, then I recommend at least learning Cyrillic alphabet, so as to be able to correctly pronounce Bulgarian words written in Cyrillic and to use Cyrillic keyboard (either Russian or Bulgarian) on smartphone, to allow effectively using Google Translate.
 Be sure to download Google Translate offline file for Bulgarian, in case no internet connection available for online translation.